From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Castle Walls: Defense Insights into Image Classification by Poisoned DMs

-\textbf{Robustness gain of `diffusion classifiers' against backdoor attacks.} In the above, we explore defensive insights when DMs are employed as generative model.
+\textbf{Robustness gain of `diffusion classifiers' against data poisoning attacks.} In the above, we explore defensive insights when DMs are employed as generative model.
 Recent research \citep{li2023your,chen2023robust} has demonstrated that DMs can serve as image classifiers by evaluating denoising errors under various prompt conditions (\textit{e.g.}, image classes).
-We inquire whether the DM-based classifier exhibits different backdoor effects compared to standard image classifiers when subjected to backdoor training. \textbf{Tab.\,\ref{tab:defense_2}} shows the robustness of the diffusion classifier and that of the standard ResNet-type classifier against backdoor attacks with various poisoning ratios.
-We can draw three main insights. \textbf{First}, when the backdoored DM is used as an image classifier, the backdoor effect against image classification is also present, as evidenced by its attack success rate. \textbf{Second}, the diffusion classifier exhibits better robustness compared to the standard image classifier, supported by its lower ASR. \textbf{Third}, if we filter out the top $p_\mathbf{filter}$ (\%) denoising losses of DM, we can then further improve the robustness of diffusion classifiers, by a decreasing ASR with the increase of $p_\mathbf{filter}$.
-This is because backdoored DMs have high denoising loss in the trigger area for trigger-present images when conditioned on the non-target class.
-Filtering out the top denoising loss values cures the classification ability of DMs in the presence of the backdoor trigger.
+In \textbf{Tab.\,\ref{tab:defense_2}}, we compare the robustness of the diffusion classifier with that of the standard ResNet-type classifier against data poisoning attacks with various poisoning ratios.
+An encouraging observation is that the diffusion classifier exhibits better robustness compared to the standard image classifier, supported by its lower ASR.
+We refer readers to Appendix\,\ref{appendix: diff_clf} for more detailed analysis.